 Adults sit on small chairs here too.
 It makes a lot of sense.
 Quite easy to get in and out of.

 I think these are just gambling machines.
-But hey, if you’ve just been given some lucky numbers for the new year, you should do something with them, don’t you think?
+The neighborhood is busy with the lunar new year festival and there are plenty of holiday treat offerings along the street.
+But hey, if you’ve just been given some lucky numbers for the new year, you should do something with them right away, don’t you think?